Master of Arts in History

 The student must apply and meet all criteria for admission to the Graduate School.
 In addition, applicants must comply with the following departmental requirements:

-- Through the Graduate School application system, applicants must submit three names of references to provide letters of recommendation, at least two of which should be from individuals familiar with their academic work.
+- Through the Graduate School application system, applicants must submit three names of references to provide letters of recommendation, at least two of which should be from individuals familiar with the academic work.

 - Through the Graduate School application system, applicants must submit a statement of interest regarding their historical studies and academic goals.
 Particular attention should be given to explaining how these interests and goals relate to this program.